IT-trials/IT-trials.github.io/_posts/2017-05-17-set-powershell-as-default-shell-for-server-core.markdown

 ![]({{ site.github.url }}/assets/images/17/alternateShell.png)

 As Carlos explains this has an added complexity.
-You must change the owner of the hive otherwise a GPO or other attempt to create a new key will fail.
+You must change the owner of the hive otherwise a any attempt to create a new key will fail.

 For this reason my GPO has two elements, a security setting and a registry key.
 ![]({{ site.github.url }}/assets/images/17/sec.jpg)